-The Bachelor of Fine Arts degree program is a four-year course of study requiring 180 quarter credit hours (equivalent to 120 semester credit hours) and incorporating a foundation studies curriculum, general education curriculum, major program curriculum and electives.
+The Bachelor of Fine Arts degree program is a four-year course of study requiring 180 quarter credit hours (equivalent to 120 semester credit hours) and incorporating a foundation studies curriculum, general education curriculum, major program curriculum, and electives.
 The Bachelor of Fine Arts curriculum is designed to focus intently on acquiring knowledge and skill in the arts and design.
-In the foundation studies curriculum, students receive instruction in basic principles, elements and techniques of art and design.
-In the general education curriculum, students are exposed to a broad base of knowledge through courses in humanities/fine arts, natural sciences/mathematics, social/behavioral sciences, written and oral communication, and computer literacy.
-In the major program curriculum, students work toward developing knowledge, skills and a level of mastery in a specific discipline.
-Students are required to take electives throughout the curriculum to broaden their experience and interests.
+In the foundation studies curriculum, students explore the fundamental principles, elements, and techniques of art and design.
+In the general education curriculum, students are exposed to a broad base of knowledge that enables them to think critically and inquisitively about the world around them.
+In the curriculum of their chosen major, students work toward developing knowledge, skills, and a level of mastery in a specific discipline.
+Students are required to take electives to broaden their experience and interests.

-The SCAD Core of foundation studies and general education courses is designed to provide undergraduate students with the essential skills necessary for success at SCAD and in their chosen careers.
-Foundation studies provide students with a studio foundation that builds visual, conceptual and creative abilities essential to their development as professionals.
-General education courses in liberal arts are designed to develop students as critical thinkers by providing an intellectual foundation and breadth of knowledge for life-long learning.
+The SCAD Core of foundation studies and general education courses provides undergraduate students with the essential skills necessary for success at SCAD.
+Foundation studies courses build visual, conceptual, and creative abilities essential to students’ academic and professional development.
+General education courses are designed to develop students as critical thinkers by providing an intellectual foundation and breadth of knowledge for lifelong learning.

 DRAW 100 Drawing I: Form and Space